TimDevelops/TimDevelops/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-## My name is Tim and I'm learning to Cloud.
+## My name is Tim and I'm currently an enterprise SysAdmin.
+## I've got about 5 years in the tech industry and really love learning new concepts.
+## I've dabbled in Web Development but decided to focus on Operations, as that is where I'm truly passionate.
+## My current role is more traditional SysAdmin so my goal is learn more modern technologies to better my skillset.
+## So far, I'm really enjoying deep diving into Linux and learning Cloud tech.

 ## Update 1: Pushing from my terminal.
+## Update 2: It was succesful!
+Here's my 2nd push.